 Mary E. Jacobsen is author of The Gifted Adult: A Revolutionary Guide for Liberating Everyday Genius.

 Also see Mary-Elaine Jacobsen articles.

-Photo of Sarah Bernhardt from post: Creative People Shouldn’t ‘Tone It Down’ by Cynthia Morris.
+[Photo of actor Sarah Bernhardt (1844-1923) also used in post: Creative People Shouldn’t ‘Tone It Down’ by Cynthia Morris.]

 Originally posted 2009-10-06 22:49:13.